arede22/my-website/README.md

 1. Demonstrating HTML/CSS and JavaScript skills
 2. Created using React.js application launched with Next for static website

+Recently changed:
+  Added some React components for abstractions (look up state, props, and lifecycle if needed at that time) Updated jsx to wrappers/styles in styled-components to ready for abstractions Yet to-do:
+  Need to update jsx to wrappers/styles for modals so need to figure out modals Add in a 'scroll to top' button
+  Sketch out a good scheme for design, now that abstractions are done everything should go smoother Graphic design for background
+  Animation gif for loading screen

 Updating project:
   1. Launch via CLI:
     npm run build